CLICK TO PLAY THIS EPISODE

-This week we look at the Best Covered Passages in Paris (we call them “galeries” in French) and why return visitors to the City of Light should definitely consider visiting the some.
-There are lots of them, but we have our favorites, which is why we are concentrating on the best covered passages in Paris.
+Today we explore the Covered Passages in Paris and why return visitors to the City of Light should definitely consider visiting some of them.
+There are lots of them all over Paris, but in today's episode we are discussing our favorites.

 Elyse explains how they came to be historically, why she likes them so much, and suggests a few you may want to concentrate on because they offer particularly wonderful architecture or ambiance.